KellyChen8411/Resume/README.md

 **Server Thermal Engineer**

 *Wistron Corporation, Taipei, Taiwan*  *2020/08-now*
--	Design thermal solution for server
+-	Design thermal solution and assess thermal risk for server
--	In charge of two product: be able to arrange and handle schedule and communicate with other function team and customer
+-	In charge of two products: be able to arrange and handle schedule and communicate with other function team and customer
 -	Develop automation tool for department

 # Software Project Experience